Automixer: Use

 Automixers balance multiple sound sources based on each source's level, quickly and dramatically adjusting the various signal levels automatically.
-Automixers are used in live sound reinforcement to maintain a steady limit on the overall signal level of the microphones; if a public address system is set up so that one microphone will not feed back, then, in general, multiple microphones will not feed back if they are automixed.
+Automixers are used in live sound reinforcement to maintain a steady limit on the overall signal level of the microphones; if a public address system is set up so that one microphone will not feed back, then, in general, the automixer will prevent feedback when multiple microphones are used.
 The equivalent number of open mics (NOM) present at the output of the automixer is kept low, regardless of the actual number of mics in use.

-While a skilled mixing engineer can greatly enhance the performance of a sound reinforcement system he cannot anticipate with perfect accuracy which participant will speak next in a spontaneous discussion.
+While a skilled mixing engineer can greatly enhance the performance of a sound reinforcement system they cannot anticipate with perfect accuracy which participant will speak next in a spontaneous discussion.
 Sudden interjections by panelists may be lost completely, or the beginning of a word may be absent (or upcut) because the operator does not respond quickly enough.
 A properly adjusted automixer can prevent losing words or phrases due to upcut mistakes or lapses of attention.

-Priority ducking is used to lower the level of a microphone or program material, based on a source signal from another microphone, for the duration of the signal present at the source microphone.
+Priority ducking is used to lower the level of a microphone or program material, based on a signal at a source microphone, for the duration of the signal present at the source microphone.
 It restores the original level once the source microphone signal has ceased.
-This is useful when program material needs to attenuate in order to accentuate the voice of a narrator, one microphone is used by a chairman or master of ceremonies and needs to have priority over other mics or program material, or a paging mic must attenuate all other signals.
+This is useful when program material needs to be attenuated in order to accentuate the voice of a narrator or if one microphone is used by a chairman or master of ceremonies and needs to have priority over other mics or program material, or if a paging mic must attenuate all other signals.

 Automixers can be oriented toward live reinforcement applications or permanent installation.
 Live applications typically use XLR connectors and external controls.
 For permanent installations euroblock connectors and tamper-resistant internal controls may be used.
-Channel configuration switches select sensitivity (dynamic mic, condenser mic, or line), enable or disable phantom power, set priority, and select always on-or-auto mode (always on being useful for uninterrupted music playback).
+Channel configuration switches select sensitivity (dynamic mic, condenser mic, or line level), enable or disable phantom power, set priority, and select always-on or auto mode (always-on being useful for uninterrupted music playback).
 Auto mixers are frequently used in boardrooms but are also useful in theatrical productions and town hall meetings where several wireless microphones are in use.
-Auto mixers may be connected directly to wired mics and wireless mic receivers or may be connected to the channel direct output or send jacks of a mixing console.
-Integration of an auto mixer with manual mixing console permits more precise input gain control, absolute mic muting, low cut filter, equalization and individual mic channel foldback control.
+Auto mixers may be connected directly to wired mics and wireless mic receivers or may be connected to the insert of a mixing console.
+Integration of an auto mixer with manual mixing console permits more precise input gain control, absolute mic muting, low cut filter and other equalization and individual mic channel foldback control.